DistendedDev/fabric-for-beginners/README.md

 A mod is a program that can modify the behavior of a game.
 In Minecraft, mods can add new items, blocks, mobs, user interfaces and entirely new mechanics.
 Since Minecraft does not support mods by default, mods rely on third-party mod loaders.
 The most popular ones are Forge and Fabric.
 There is also server software such as Bukkit and Spigot which supports "plugins" which allow serverside modification.

 ### Prerequisites
+You need to have basic understanding of Java programming, the programming language that you will be developing mods with.
+This is also the language Minecraft is  developed with.

 ### General Tips
+#### The black box method
+When you develop Minecraft mods, you will be dealing with many things that you do not understand yet.
+You can simply treat code that you don't understand as a "black box".
+You do not need to worry as long as you know what it does and how it is used.
+You do not need to know how it is done behind the scenes.
+#### Reading vanilla Minecraft code
+A lot of the time when you are stuck on a problem that you do not know how to solve, you might want to copy other's work.
+This happens a lot in coding.
+When modding Minecraft, specifically, it is a very good idea to check "how vanilla Minecraft does it" to solve your problem.

 ## Getting Started
 ### Software needed